Angeld10/Utilities/IQAnalysis/README.md

 ## Troubleshooting

 **No IQ data found:**
+- Verify you are configuring the right compression method and bitwidth at the top of the file
 - Verify eCPRI packets exist with: `tshark -r file.pcap -Y "vlan.etype == 0xaefe"`
 - Check that message type is 0x00 (IQ data)